Alain Despert: Artist career

 In 2012, Despert left Bora Bora for 2 years to revisit the Mediterranean coastlines of his French Navy days.
 The island of Malta was his base where he set up his artist studio to paint when he was not traveling.
 2013 was Despert's first major retrospective exhibition at Auberge d'Italie in the capitol of Valletta.
 The exhibition consisted of 48 paintings covering his artist career from 1986 – 2012.
 The exhibition was inaugurated by the President of Malta, Dr. George Abela, the United States and French Ambassadors were guests of honor at the opening.
 Later that year, Despert was commissioned by the owner of the iconic Caffe Cordina to create a painting to celebrate the 175th anniversary.
 The paintings was permanently installed on the wall of the historic building on Republic Street in Valletta.
 The painting was unveiled by the President of Malta.
 Despert is recorded in Heritage Malta, the national agency for museums, conservation practice and cultural heritage.
 Despert's painting of the Maltese Flag remains at Muza, the Museum of Fine Art in Valletta.

+Official French Poynesian postage stamp in honor of Despert.

 Despert returned to Bora Bora in 2014 where he offered private viewings of his work at his mountain top artist studio.
 He continued to paint in Bora Bora until his death in 2024.
-In March 2025, The French Polynesian Government will issue an official postage stamp in honor of Alain Despert to mark his history in Bora Bora.
+In March 2025, The French Polynesian Government honored Alain Despert with an official postage stamp to mark his history in Bora Bora forever.